xGrz/xGrz/README.md

+- PHP since v4, now only v8
-- PHP/Laravel 9/10
+- Laravel 9/10 (I'am love it)
-- PHP/Inertia.js
+- Laravel/Inertia.js (I'am love it)
-- React
+- Laravel/Livewire (basics)
+- React with Material UI (If I want to be a good backand I should know the basics of the front...)
-- SQL (mySQL)
+- SQL (mySQL with RAW and Eloquent)
 - RESTApi (client side)
 - FireBird database (basic)